5yutan5/PyQtDarkTheme/style/README.md

 python -m tools.build_styles
 ```

-If you are using VSCode, you can build style and run example app at the same time by running a `Check style` task.
+When using VSCode, you can build the style resource and show the widget gallery together by running a "Check style" task.

-Even if you forget to add the style changes, a pre-commit or GitHub actions will automatically build and add them.
+Even if you forget to add the style changes, pre-commit or GitHub actions will automatically build and add them.

 ## Colors